Cosmology - structure and development of the whole universe

 When exploring the distant universe, we will probably be forever dependent on the passive detection and analysis of particles and radiation of various kinds, emitted from these distant places

 (electromagnetic radiation, cosmic ray particles, neutrinos, gravitational waves, ...).
-However, thanks to constantly improving technologies for accurate "passive" analysis of radiation from the most distant and hidden regions of space, we learn much more about them than if we were "physically there"...
+However, thanks to constantly improving technologies for accurate "passive" analysis of radiation from the most distant and hidden regions of space, gradually we learn almost as much as if we were "physically there"...
+However, even here we encounter the "Fundamental limitation - the lack of photons", as discussed in §1.1, the passage "Electromagnetic radiation - the basic source of information about the universe".

 And there is no question of "settlement" the distant universe !
 Similarly, a physical visit to each other by possible extraterrestrial civilizations located at great galactic distances will never be possible